 About Us

-On behalf of the leadership team of the Fresno County Department of Behavioral Health (DBH), We would like to welcome you to our website!
-Please take some time to explore our pages.
-We've developed our site with the intention of assisting you.
+On behalf of the leadership team at the Fresno County Department of Behavioral Health (DBH), welcome to our website.

 The Fresno County Department of Behavioral Health’s Inclusion Statement